Reinforcement Learning for Unsupervised Domain Adaptation in Spatio-Temporal Echocardiography Segmentation: Method

 \subsubsection{Policy Optimization}

 The Proximal Policy Optimization (PPO) algorithm is used to fine-tune the policy on the unlabeled target domain (c.f.
 Fig.~\ref{fig:overview}.3).
-Specifically, we use the clipped version of the PPO loss \cite{schulman2017proximal}, which constrains the importance sampling ratio $\rho(\theta)$, the ratio of action probabilities under the current and reference policies, parametrized by different values of $\theta$, to the range $[1 -\epsilon, 1 + \epsilon]$ (with $\epsilon=0.2$).
-Our advantage map $A$ weights the log-probabilities of the actions predicted by the policy on a voxel-wise basis, with constraints to maintain gradual and stable optimization.
+Specifically, we use the clipped version of the PPO loss \cite{schulman2017proximal}, which constrains the importance sampling ratio $\rho(\theta)$, the ratio of action probabilities under the current and old policies, parametrized by different values of $\theta$, to the range $[1 -\epsilon, 1 + \epsilon]$ (with $\epsilon=0.2$).
+While other policy-based RL algorithms could be used, PPO provides a stable and flexible optimization process, capable of handling granular reward signals, with relative technical simplicity.
+Value-based approaches would be impractical due to the high-dimensional action space.

+Our advantage map $A$ weights the log-probabilities of the actions predicted by the policy on a pixel-wise basis, with constraints to maintain gradual and stable optimization.
 The resulting objective is defined as:

 As this objective is maximized, the probabilities of high reward actions are increased as those for low-reward actions are decreased.
-The voxel-wise nature of RL4Seg3D allows this to be granular, offering localized feedback to the policy, for specific erroneous pixels.
+The pixel-wise nature of RL4Seg3D allows this to be granular, offering localized feedback to the policy, for specific erroneous pixels.